davismtui/cloudresumedavis/README.md

 # Azure Cloud Resume Challenge

 This is my attempt at cloud resume challenge in Azure.
-The Cloud Resume Challenge by by Forrest Brazeal - [The Cloud Resume Challenge](https://cloudresumechallenge.dev/).
+The Cloud Resume Challenge by Forrest Brazeal - [The Cloud Resume Challenge](https://cloudresumechallenge.dev/).

 ## Architecture